mario-deluna/php-glfw/docs/user-guide/math_functions.md

 !!! warning

     There currently is a "bug" in the zend engine where multiplication operands are switched in some expressions.
-This is a problem when multiplying matrices as the order / sequence there is cricitcal compared to normal multiplications...
+This is a problem when multiplying matrices as the order/sequence there is critical compared to normal multiplications...

-    To workaround this you have to set paranthesis to enforce the correct order.
+    To workaround this you have to set parenthesis to enforce the correct order.

     [https://github.com/php/php-src/issues/9175](https://github.com/php/php-src/issues/9175)

 ## Usage

 ### Vectors